stevearc/aerial.nvim/README.md

     wintypes = "special",
   },

+  -- Use symbol tree for folding.
+Set to true or false to enable/disable -- Set to "auto" to manage folds if your previous foldmethod was 'manual' -- This can be a filetype map (see :help aerial-filetype-map) manage_folds = false,

   -- When you fold code with za, zo, or zc, update the aerial tree as well.
   -- Only works when manage_folds = true
   link_folds_to_tree = false,